 When your wings are fully dried, even if you take a quick paper towel to them and dab them dry, season them with salt, pepper, and olive oil.
-Now I know that you will most likely be tossing these in a sauce when they are done cooking, but seasoning them is an interictal part in making AMAZING wings and not sub-par wings.
+I know that you will most likely be tossing these in a sauce when they are done cooking, but seasoning them is an interictal part of making AMAZING wings and not sub-par wings.

 Doing this is integral to getting perfectly crisp wings.
 I just drain the juices into the sink and toss the pan back into the oven.
 The last 20 minutes in the oven is when they will crisp the most.

 Saucing the wings

 Now because we seasoned them well, they can be eaten as is, or you can enhance them with a sauce.
 I love to toss them in a classic buffalo sauce but use your favorite.
 Teriyaki Is great to toss them in from time to time too!